Why study environmental studies?

 The goal of this course is to gain an understanding of finance, budget, and accounting in a science organization.
 The student will learn how to interpret and understand basic financial statements; how to make good decisions based on them; learn essential accounting concepts and characteristics of accounting systems; and budgeting/ forecasting in a science-based organization.
 LEC.

 EVRN 775.
 Technical Communication for Scientists.
 1 Hour.

 Addresses challenges and approaches of communicating science concepts and results to technical and non-technical as well as internal and external audiences.
 Focuses on techniques to improve the effectiveness of written and oral communication, including technical writing of project and research proposals, scientific presentations, and effective workplace communications.
 LEC.

 EVRN 776.
-Law, Ethics, and Intellectual Property for Science Managers.
-2 Hours.
+Patent Law and Intellectual Property Essentials for Scientists.
+1 Hour.

 This course provides an overview of basic patent law, the patent process, patent interpretation (claims and prior art) and intellectual property law in science.
-It addresses elements of employment and business law for managers, regulatory standards, and codes of conduct/professional standards/ethics in a science organization.
 LEC.

 EVRN 815.
 Professional Science Masters Capstone.
 1-3 Hours.

 A culminating experience to develop a workforce project and produce a written report to be presented orally to a committee that includes an industry member.
 Students will develop an applied workforce project in the student's place of employment for full time employees or an internship for full time students.
 The students will document their project in a written report and present their project to the Environmental Studies faculty (2), and the student's employer or representative if practical.
 Prerequisite: Minimum 20 credit hours completed in program.
 LEC.